 In order to experience it and not just think about it, I need to meditate.
 To clear out the blocks in my system that dull my perception of that big Self.
 Otherwise, I could lie in the hammock and know that I am That already (which is true) so why bother?

-Maharishi used to say it’s like the difference between thinking about traveling to Paris and paris_by_nightbeing in Paris.
+Maharishi used to say it’s like the difference between thinking about traveling to Paris and being in Paris.
 You can buy a beret, get some French wine, purchase a great baguette, put up pictures of the Eiffel Tower in your work cubicle, study the language, and watch French movies.
 Or you can get in a plane and go to Paris.
 Is there a difference?
 I think so.

 Knowledge is structured in Consciousness.
 Go to Paris.
 Don’t just think about it.